 hence, using the relation~(\ref{ur_average}), one obtains at the droplet surface

 Substituting~(\ref{hFromR}) in~(\ref{unEquation}), one gets

 We will use the following approximation for $u_\tau$:

 Here $p(\phi)$ is a trial function.
 The approach reasonably works for various trial functions $p(\phi)$.
 We will choose $p(\phi)$ in Section~\ref{AnalysisSec}.
 The coefficient functions $A(\phi)$ and $B(\phi)$ will be specified based on the boundary condition~(\ref{MarangoniBoundary}) and the mass balance relation~(\ref{MassBalance}).
-Eqn.~(\ref{quadratic}) automatically satisfies the no-slip boundary condition at the substrate and, at the same time, allows the existence of a single vortex in a droplet.
+Eq.~(\ref{quadratic}) automatically satisfies the no-slip boundary condition at the substrate and, at the same time, allows the existence of a single vortex in a droplet.